Privacy Policy

 Use of Youtube

-This website embeds videos from the website YouTube.
-The operator of the website is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
+This website integrates videos from the YouTube service.
+The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

 Further information on data protection